Filling a spare bedroom in your house or apartment is very much like online dating. First, you need a way to hook the applicant with pretty photos.

 So did I find the right person in my search?
 I did, actually!
 But there were a number of things I did in order to attract this person, and steps I took to make sure I did as much of the legwork ahead of time, to avoid problems.

-These are 22 tips you need to know if you’re interested in renting out a room in your house.
+This is what you need to know if you’re interested in renting out a room in your house.

 1. Make Sure the Space Is Rentable